 The Flood Management Committee coordinates and resolves member issues related to planning, funding, constructing, and maintaining flood risk management and ecosystem restoration projects.
 The committee maintains active liaison relationships primarily with the U.S. Army Corps of Engineers but also with the Federal Emergency Management Agency (FEMA) and other federal agencies involved with federal flood risk management programs, regulations, policies, and funding.
 Particular emphasis is on the Water Resources Development Act, Clean Water Act, Watershed Protection and Flood Prevention Act National Dam Safety Program, National Levee Safety Act and other similar acts, programs, implementation and/or policy guidance originating in the federal government.

-Vincent Gin leads the Engineering Project Management Division in Orange County Public Works, in Orange County, California.
+Vincent Gin leads the Watershed Stewardship and Planning Division at Santa Clara Valley Water District, in California.
 Vincent received his B.S. in Civil Engineering from UC Irvine and is a registered engineer in California.
-He has over 20 years of experience in flood control, environmental permitting, water quality, harbor infrastructure, and project delivery.
-Vincent currently serves as the Chair of the Orange County NPDES Technical Advisory Committee and has previously served as the Chair of Orange County's Trash and Debris Task Force.
-He is also an active member in the National Association of Flood and Stormwater Management Agencies, the National Associations of Counties, and the County Engineers Association of California.
+He has over 25 years of experience in flood control, environmental permitting, water quality, harbor infrastructure, and project delivery.
+He is also an active member in the National Association of Flood and Stormwater Management Agencies and is a co-Chair of NAFSMA Flood Management Committee.

 Flood Risk Management – NAFSMA encourages active engagement among the federal agencies involved in flood risk management and related activities so that federal policies are developed and implemented in an integrated and consistent manner.